GenomZ/island_counter/README.md

 Example with test file from /data directory:

-    ./island_couter.sh data/test_input7
+    ./island_counter.sh data/test_input7

-I have found two implementations of Depth First Search (DFS) algorithm for the solution of this problem on top of the solution I made myself to the best of my ability.
+Additionally,  I have found two implementations of Depth First Search (DFS) algorithm for the solution of this problem on top of the solution I made myself to the best of my ability.

     Source: https://www.geeksforgeeks.org/find-number-of-islands/

-Unit testing on the DFS implementations shows that for the provided test files the suggested routines are slower than what I have implemented.
+Timed unit testing on the two versions of DFS shows that for the provided test files the suggested routines are slower than what I have implemented.

 This sparks joy.